Hot Springs, 3rd April

 Goodbye to Memphis, to its blues bars and its vintage cars.

-For the moment we’ve seen enough big American cities.
-Somehow they all look quite similar in this area.
+For the moment we’ve seen enough of big American cities.
+Somehow they all look quite similar around here.
 Thus we need something else; turn westwards in direction of the famous Route 66.

 Thru the middle of America.
 A region mostly described as very rural and very conservative.
 The place of origin of many evangelistic churches and the playground of numerous Christian fundamentalists.
-Many call it America’s bible belt.
+Many call it America’s Bible Belt.
 Let’s see, what is awaiting us.
-Besides the stronghold of America’s Republicans in their Trumpian dimension.
+Besides, it’s the stronghold of America’s Republicans in its Trumpian dimension.

 We move on.
 Now to the west, to Little Rock: the proud capital of Arkansas and somehow considered the hometown of Bill Clinton.
 Thus, a reason to visit.

 The highway to get there: plenty of trucks.
 Supposedly on the way to Mexico before Uncle Don will close the border for reasons of his political survival.
 Maybe not.

 Little Rock: definitely a small town, rather provincial.